Swagguy47/BigCityCustomKitties/Skins/README.txt

 You can press F1 in game to reload texture & colors at any time.
 Useful to testing.

-All additional textures in the "extras" folder belong to other cats in the world, the ones labeled "NeedsWork" as the title suggest, require extra attention to look right on the player.
+All additional textures in the "extras" folder belong to other cats in the world, though some have visual issues when applied to the player.

 "extras/PaintingMesh.fbx" is an unrigged model of the player cat for use in making your own textures.